M-Pauley/hak5c2/k8s/README.md

   - `web` → :80
   - `websecure` → :443 (TLS enabled)
   - `ssh` → :2022 (TCP)
+- A default `StorageClass` for the PVC or specify one If using HTTPS:
 - A TLS cert secret (e.g., `c2-tls`) in the app namespace for HTTPS at Traefik
-- A default `StorageClass` for the PVC or specify one

 > If you manage Traefik with Helm, add an extra entrypoint:
 >